yasserbdj96/hiphp/README.md

 # Run with Makefile:
 ❯ make run arg="dst"
+# Open your web browser and navigate to http://127.0.0.1:8080 to see the default landing page.

 # For Linux:
 ❯ cd hiphp-linux
 ❯ bash run-hiphp-desktop.sh
+# Open your web browser and navigate to http://127.0.0.1:8080 to see the default landing page.

 # For Windows:
 # Do not forget to modify the "config.ini" file or use the following command: